anetacamo/nabo/README.md

 fix menu spacing
-fix the issue with showing the wrong number when clicked add smoooth menu animation to menu
+fix the issue with showing the wrong number when clicked add smoooth menu animation to menu new member taken from the local

+today:
+created an list of tags in new member displayed them nicely add remove on click renamed the generated pages slugs fix bug on mobile phone

 #### main page